In this guide

 Edge Sources in Equity Prediction Markets

-- Macroeconomic fundamentals: interest rate decisions, corporate profit trajectories, market valuation ratios
+- Macroeconomic fundamentals: Central bank decisions, corporate profit expansion, price-to-earnings ratios

-- Chart patterns and price action: key support and resistance zones help estimate probabilities for upside breakouts versus downside reversals
+- Chart patterns and levels: Historical price zones offer clues about the likelihood of upside breakouts versus downside reversals

-- Market psychology metrics: AAII investor sentiment readings, put-to-call option ratios, volatility index positioning as reversal indicators
+- Market psychology metrics: AAII investor sentiment, put-to-call option ratios, volatility index readings as counterintuitive indicators

-- Derivative pricing signals: institutional option valuations frequently align with prediction market assessments
+- Derivative pricing signals: Large institutional option trades frequently align with prediction market movements and consensus odds

 FAQ